 What is causing the housing crisis in Ireland?

 The housing crisis is easy to explain: it is a result of allowing Irish property to be placed in the hands of companies seeking to maximise profit rather than to provide homes.
 Often this simple truth is lost because of an assumption that there is no alternative to the free market.
-Most other countries have policies in place to moderate the harmful consequences of a completely free market in property but Ireland provides a particularly dramatic case of what happens when you let venture funds drive the agenda.
+Most other countries have policies in place to moderate the harmful consequences of a completely free market in property but Ireland provides a particularly dramatic case of what happens when you let vulture funds drive the agenda.

 One important fact that underlies the current difficulties people face in finding homes is that in the aftermath of the 2009 crash, vulture funds such as those of Cerberus and Hibernia REIT spent approximately €200bn acquiring a massive portfolio of Irish property as prices collapsed.
 They now leverage their strong position to make a fortune at the expense of those for whom their disposable income is eaten up paying rents and mortgages.